Baritone horn: Repertoire

 In orchestral music, the baritone horn's contribution is rare.
 The German composer Gustav Mahler, in his Symphony No. 7, scores for a Tenorhorn, but the part is often played on the euphonium.

 Italian composers occasionally call for flicorni in the banda parts in Italian opera, and Ottorino Respighi's off-stage brass parts for his symphonic poem Pini di Roma (1924) include baritone parts marked flicorno tenore in Si♭ intended to be played, if possible, on replicas of the ancient Roman buccina.

 In bands, the baritone is used to fill the tenor and baritone texture, and sometimes given solo lines to bridge the gap between the trombones and euphoniums.
 For solo performances, the lack of original repertoire written specifically for the baritone has hampered its acceptance as a serious instrument.
 Soloists often have to rely on concertos and other works written for the trombone or euphonium.
 In 1939, Leonard Falcone published an article in the Music Educators Journal advocating for more solo compositions for the baritone, stating "anyone well acquainted with the instrument cannot deny that the baritone is one of the most, if not the most, expressive of the brass instruments."

 In 1948, American composer Alan Hovhaness wrote his Divan Concerto No. 3 for baritone horn and orchestra.
 In the 21st century, there has been renewed interest in composing works for solo baritone horn, including Philip Sparke's Rhapsody (1991), and concertos with band by Boris Diev (1997), Roger Thorne (2003), Andrew Duncan (2004), Darrol Barry (2006), and Martin Ellerby (2007).
-Peter Graham wrote Turbulence, Tide & Torque (2018) in three movements, premiered and recorded by Marzella.
+British composer Peter Graham wrote his baritone concerto Turbulence, Tide & Torque (2018), which was premiered and recorded by Katrina Marzella.